 One of the companies the Global Gains advisors visited was China Mobile -- a Chinese mobile-phone provider that not only boasts the nation's best coverage, but also has a huge cash stockpile it can use to expand into small villages.

-Another company at the top of their list, which they also visited, has a stock that's up more than 675% since they first recommended it in October 2008.
+Another company at the top of their list, which they also visited, has a stock that's up 550% since they first recommended it in November 2008.
 But they believe gains like this are far from over.
 The company has a clean balance sheet, is growing rapidly, and has a lot of potential.
 Better yet, it may have the potential to add product lines while looking at a successful model like Monsanto.

 You can see this company's ticker -- as well as all the other companies they uncovered on their trip -- completely free with a guest pass to Motley Fool Global Gains.
 Just click here for more information and, when you're in, look for the "One Winner We Still Like."

 Already a member of Global Gains?
 Log in at the top of this page.

 This article was originally published Sept.
 4, 2009.
 It has been updated.